 The Spring Hill Board of Mayor & Aldermen annually adopts a budget - including a general fund, enterprise funds, and a capital improvement fund - to pay for the city's annual expenses and construct public improvement projects during each fiscal year.
 View digital copies of the annual budget and financial report at the Budget link below.

-The Finance Department includes the administration or oversight of the following departments and units under the direction of James H. Smith, the City’s Assistant City Administrator/Finance Director:
+The Finance Department includes the administration or oversight of the following departments and units under the direction of Tonya Travis, the City’s Finance Director:

-Revenue Management oversees the billings and collection of most City revenues, including property tax, business tax, water / wastewater / storm water bills, and numerous permits.
+Revenue Management oversees the billings and collection of property tax, business tax, water / wastewater / storm water bills, and numerous permits.

 The Municipal Court provides a fair and impartial hearing for all citizens charged with a City ordinance violation, code violation, or traffic violation within the boundaries of the City of Spring Hill.
 The City Judge hears cases in City Court on Tuesdays at 9:00 am, but fines may be paid at any time during regular business hours (8:00 am - 4:30 pm).